bishal-kashyap/devops-services/README.md

 # Task 2:
 - `.github/workflows/node-version-bump.yml` is created to bump up the version of node.js in package.json file of every service on every push to master branch.
 - To test it, just add a comment in any file and the version will be updated to next one.
+// Testing the vwersion bump by commiting to master